Don't cheat yourself

 Please note: The tutorials have recently been updated to reflect changes in contact details and, more importantly, changes to the University's regulations and penalties for plagiarism.
 You must ensure that you are familiar with these regulations, as they apply to all students.

 Note: your browser may warn you that you are accessing a secure site, this is because the tutorials are hosted on a secure server, just click accept/OK.

 - Biological Sciences

 - Politics and International Relations

 Can't see the subject you're looking for or want your own version?

 These tutorials have been produced in close collaboration with academic departments: we provide the generic content; departments provide the specific examples of how to avoid plagiarism.
 If you can't see the subject you are looking for, and want to suggest one, fill in our online tutorial request form (university log-in needed).
-We will then approach your department to discuss the creation of a tutorial for a particular discipline.
+We will forward your (anonymised) request to your departmental plagiarism officer.
 (Please note: the repsonsibility for producing discipline-specific tutorials rests with the academic department concerned).
 In the meantime, you may find it helpful to choose a tutorial from a related, or similar, discipline to yours which also uses the same referencing system.
 If you are not sure which system your department uses, you should consult your departmental handbook or your personal tutor.